BlueBrain/BlueRecording/README.md

 Neurodamus-models expects that you have modules available on your system for `python/3.11.6`, `intel-oneapi-mkl/2023.2.0`, and `hpe-mpi/2.27.p1.hmpt`

 ## Testing

+Please note that some of the unit tests rely on the following configuration files *tests/data/simulation_config.json*, *tests/data/configuration/circuit_config.json*, *examples/compare-to-reference-solutions/data/simulation/simulation_config.json*, and *examples/compare-to-reference-solutions/data/simulation/configuration/circuit_config.json*.
+These configuration files contain absolute paths to files, which must be updated to match your system.

 After following the instructions above, run `pytest tests`

 ## Steps to produce electrode files